LANole/Overtime-app/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
 - x Bootstrap -> formatting
+- Font Awesome Icons
+- Updating style for forms

 ## Refactor ToDo's:
 - x Add full_name method for users